hanabi/hanabi.github.io/Beginners.md

 * If you need to clue a single 1, it is better to do it with a color clue than a number clue.
 This is because it allows them to potentially clue other 1's on the table.

+### Clue Logic Flowchart

+* This is [a basic logic flowchart](https://cdn.discordapp.com/attachments/140016142600241152/266467290101317632/Hanabi_Clue_Flowchart.png) that describes the general interpretation of a clue.

 ### Playing Multiple 1's

 * If one or more 1's in your hand are clued, you should assume that they are ALL playable.
 (This ONLY applies to 1's, and follows from *Good Touch Principle*.)